 On January 1, 2002, the Company adopted SFAS No. 142, which eliminates the amortization of indefinite lived intangible assets.
 Accordingly, beginning January 1, 2002, all franchises that qualify for indefinite life treatment under SFAS No. 142 are no longer amortized against earnings but instead will be tested for impairment annually, or more frequently as warranted by events or changes in circumstances.
 During the first quarter of 2002, the Company had an independent appraiser perform valuations of its franchises as of January 1, 2002.
 Based on the guidance prescribed in Emerging Issues Task Force (EITF) Issue No. 02-7, Unit of Accounting for Testing of Impairment of Indefinite-Lived Intangible Assets, franchises were aggregated into essentially inseparable asset groups to conduct the valuations.
 The asset groups generally represent geographic clusters of the Company's cable systems, which management believes represents the highest and best use of those assets.
 Fair value was determined based on estimated discounted future cash flows using reasonable and appropriate assumptions that are consistent with internal forecasts.
-As a result, the Company determined that franchises were impaired and recorded the cumulative effect of a change in accounting principle of \$206 million (approximately \$572 million before minority interest effects of \$306 million and tax effects of \$60 million).
-The effect of adoption was to increase net loss and loss per share by \$206 million and \$0.70, respectively.
+As a result, the Company determined that franchises were impaired and recorded the cumulative effect of a change in accounting principle of \$540 million (approximately \$572 million before tax effects of \$32 million).
+The effect of adoption was to increase net loss by \$540 million.
 SFAS No. 142 does not permit the recognition of the customer relationship asset not previously recognized.
-Accordingly, the impairment included approximately \$373 million before minority interest and tax effects attributable to customer relationship values as of January 1, 2002.
+Accordingly, the impairment included approximately \$373 million before tax effects attributable to customer relationship values as of January 1, 2002.